Audi Q7: Markets

-Engines

 2020 facelift

-The Q7 was revised for 2020, introducing styling tweaks such as a redesigned grille, front and rear bumpers, new side sills, chrome trim for the tailgate and revised exhaust tips.
+The Q7 was facelifted for the 2020 model year, introducing styling tweaks such as a redesigned grille, front and rear bumpers, new side sills, chrome trim for the tailgate and revised exhaust tips.
 It comes with two-tone paint as standard, which highlights the front splitter, side skirts, wheel arches and rear diffuser in anthracite, a range of mild-hybrid powertrains and refined chassis.
 Inside, Audi installed a new infotainment system with dual touchscreens.
-The dashboard and center console were also updated to accommodate the new system.
+The dashboard and centre console were also updated to accommodate the new system.

 LED headlights are included as standard, Matrix LEDs or HD Matrix LEDs and Audi Laser Light are offered as additional cost options.
 The HD Matrix LEDs and Audi Laser Light combine automatic controlled high beam with small laser module in each unit to double the range of the Q7's full beam.

-Air suspension as standard (only on Prestige and Technik trims in US and Canada, respectively).
+Air suspension is included as standard (only on Prestige and Technik trims in US and Canada, respectively).
 Audi has also expanded the Q7's options list to include a new active roll-stabilisation system (only available on SQ7 Prestige and SQ7 in US and Canada, respectively).
 It provides active anti-roll bars, controlled by a 48-volt electric motor that automatically adjust to reflect the driving style and road conditions.

 Three mild-hybrid 3.0-litre V6 powertrains are available, with the choice of two diesels and one petrol.
 The entry-level 45 TDI diesel produces 228 bhp and 500 Nm of torque with a claimed 0-62 mph time of 7.1 seconds and a top speed of 142 mph.
 Mid-range 50 TDI models produce 282 bhp and 600 Nm of torque, delivering a 0-62 mph of 6.3 seconds and a top speed of 150 mph.
 The 55 TFSI petrol model comes with 335 bhp and 500 Nm of torque, with a claimed 5.6 seconds and a 155 mph electronically limited top speed.
 An eco-focused plug-in hybrid 55 TFSI e version will be introduced a few months after initial sales.